RemoteTechnologiesGroup/RemoteTech/index.md

 * The Reflectron DP-10 is a short-range omnidirectional antenna intended for launch and landing.
 * The CommTech EXP-VR-2T and Communotron 32 are enhanced omnidirectional antennas.
-* The Reflectron KR-7 and KR-14 are short- and medium-range dishes, respectively.
+* The Reflectron KR-7 and KR-14 are short- and long-range dishes, respectively.
 * The CommTech-1 and Reflectron GX-128 are long-range dishes designed for missions to the outer planets.

 ##Credits